SeriousGuy888/HatapediaSvelte/src/content/articles/The Cow Jumped over the Spoon.md

 Though it serves mostly alcoholic beverages, the Cow Jumped over the Spoon also sells nonalcoholic drinks such as water and chocolate milk.

-Like its predecessor, the Cow Jumped over the Spoon also has a fireplace and a jukebox, though it is greatly expanded in terms of seating and overall size and greatly improved in terms of visual design.
+Like its predecessor, the Cow Jumped over the Spoon also has a fireplace and a jukebox — the same jukebox, in fact, from the original Scammington Bar — though it is greatly expanded in terms of seating and overall size and greatly improved in terms of visual design.

 ![[the cow jumped over the spoon 2025-06-28.webp]]